- Community Partners

 Bonnie has worked with battered women for over 25 years.
 She co-authored a book titled “Elder Abuse Detection and Intervention: A Collaborative Approach.”
 Her numerous published articles and manuals on abuse in later life have been distributed throughout the country.
 For more than a decade, she has presented at national, regional, statewide and local conferences on domestic violence and elder abuse.
 Bonnie has a Masters in Social Work from the University of Wisconsin—Madison.
 Bonnie’s office is located in Boulder, Colorado.

-Elder Justice Coordinator
+Justice System Coordinator

 Elder Victim Service and Advocacy Coordinator